impredicative/podgenai/README.md

 # With output file path:
 status = bool(generate_media("My favorite topic", output_path=Path('~/foo.mp3')))  # Check return value!
 ```

+### Tips
+* For a potentially longer list of covered subtopics, consider appending the " (unabridged)" suffix to the requested topic.

 ## Caching
 * Text outputs are cached locally for four weeks in the `.diskcache` subdirectory.